-- 4. Do not plug in power cord until vent system is completely installed.
-The Power Vent operates on 120 Vac, therefore a grounded outlet must be within reach of the 6 foot flexible power cord supplied with the vent.
-The power cord supplied may be used on unit only where local codes permit.
-If local codes do not permit use of flexible power supply cord: - A. Remove screws that hold cover plate on control box and remove plate. - B. Cut flexible power cord on inside of control box, as close to inside wall as possible. - C. If flexible cord and strain relief are removed, then opening in box must be covered by a plastic cap on the front side of the control box. - D. Remove plastic cap on the right side of control box and install suitable conduit fitting in enclosure. - Splice field wiring into existing wiring using code authorized method (wire nuts, etc.). - F. Be certain that neutral and line connections are not reversed when making these connections. - G. Ground heater properly.
-This water heater must be grounded in accordance with the National Electrical Code ANSI/ NFPA70 and/or local codes.
+- Before servicing the water heater, make sure the blower assembly is unplugged or the electrical supply to the water heater is turned "OFF". - Label all wires prior to disconnection when servicing controls.
+Wiring error can cause improper and dangerous operation.
+Verify proper operation after servicing. - Failure to do this could result in death, serious bodily injury, or property damage. - 8.
+Do not plug in power cord until vent system is completely installed.
+The Power Vent operates on 110-120 Vac. therefore a grounded outlet must be within reach of the 6 foot (1.8 m) flexible power cord supplied with the vent (See Figure 1).
+The power cord supplied may be used on a unit only where local codes permit.
+If local codes do not permit use of flexible power supply cord: - A. Make sure the unit is unplugged from the wall outlet.
+Remove the plastic top cap.
+Remove screws and open panel on the front of the control box on the blower. - B. Cut the flexible power cord, leaving enough to be able to make connections.
+Remove the strain relief fitting from the box. - C. Install a suitable conduit fitting inside the enclosure. - Splice field wiring into existing wiring using code authorized method (wire nuts, etc). - E. Be certain that neutral and line connections are not reversed when making these connections. - F. Ground heater properly.
+This water heater must be grounded in accordance with the National Electrical Code NFPA 70 or the Canadian Electrical Code C22.1 and/or local codes.
 These must be followed in all cases.